britishinfrance

 - As it is almost certain that the 5-Year WARP card holder has now been in France for more than five years, the new card will be a 10-year card confirming a permanent right of residence.

 - You can retain the right to hold a WARP card even if you have had periods outside France in the last five years.
-Once you have the permanent 10-year card, you can retain the right to hold it unless you are out of France for a period of three consecutive years.
+Once you have the permanent 10-year card, you can retain the right to hold it unless you are out of France for a period of five consecutive years (Article 15 (3) of the Withdrawal Agreement which states "Once acquired, the right of permanent residence shall be lost only through absence from the host State for a period exceeding 5 consecutive years.").